 After three years at UNT, he traveled with the Glenn Miller Orchestra.
 Two months later, he received a call from Frank Foster, jazz legend and leader of the World Famous Count Basie Orchestra, who asked him to join the band as the Lead Trumpet Player.
 In September of 1987, he joined the band and performed with them for 31 years!

-Some of the highlights of being with the Basie Band include a Columbia Artists tour with both Dizzy Gillespie and Billy Eckstein (on the bus) for two months !
-With the Basie Band, he has recorded over twenty cd’s, three of which were Grammy winners.
-He has performed in all fifty states and over forty-five countries and has performed for the King of Thailand, Presidential Inaugurations, and in Jazz Festivals in several countries.
+Some of the highlights of being with the Basie Band include a Columbia Artists tour with both Dizzy Gillespie and Billy Eckstein (on the bus) for two months.
+With the Basie Band, he has recorded twenty-five CD’s and DVD’s, three of which were Grammy winners.
+He has performed in all fifty states and fifty-five countries and has performed for the King of Thailand, Presidential Inaugurations, and in Jazz Festivals in several countries.
 He has also been broadcast in numerous live television and radio shows across the world.

 Mike is a P. Mauriat Trumpets clinician and plays P. Mauriats exclusively.
-He resides in Lapeer, Michigan with his wife, Amanda, and their two children, Wyatt and Stella.
+He is also a Warburton Mouthpieces endorser and has played Warburton mouthpieces exclusively since 1984.
+Mike resides in Lapeer, Michigan with his wife, Amanda, and their two children, Wyatt and Stella.